Partition equilibrium: Example

 The equilibrium concentrations of ammonia in each layer can be established by titration with standard acid solution.
 It can thus be determined that Kc remains constant, with a value of 0.4 in this case.

 Partition coefficient

-This particular kind of equilibrium constant measures how a substance distributes or partitions itself between two immiscible solvents.
+This kind of equilibrium constant measures how a substance distributes or partitions itself between two immiscible solvents.
 It is called the partition coefficient or distribution coefficient.

-Polar and non-polar substances

-Substances that are ionic or polar are more soluble in water than in non-polar organic solvents and vice versa.